Zakhring language

 Zahkring (also Eastern Mishmi or Zaiwa; known as Meyor in India and Zha (Zhahua 扎话) in China) is a language of Arunachal Pradesh and 3 villages in Tibet.

 Classification

 Zakhring has been classified as a Midzuish language.
 Blench and Post (2011) consider Zakhring to be an East Bodish language that has been influenced by Midzu (which they classify as a language isolate) or other divergent languages of the region.
 In 2015, Blench suggests that Zakhring may be a language isolate.
 Blench argues that Zakhring had borrowed heavily from Midzu and Tibetic, and then later borrowed from Naga languages and Jingpho as well.
+Blench (2024) leaves Zakhring unclassified.

 Scott DeLancey (2015) considers Meyor to be part of a wider Central Tibeto-Burman group.

 Names

 Li and Jiang (2001) reports that the Zakhring have no actual autonym, but are referred to by the neighboring Taraon, Kaman language, Idu, and Tibetan peoples by various names.